nngabe/nsa_optim/README.md

-# SSMs + Sparse/Linear Attention + SOAP optimizer Ablation Study
+# Mamba + Sparse/Linear Attention + SOAP optimizer Ablation Study

 This repository contains experiments for efficient training of foundation models.
 In particular, we investigate LLM training with the following ablations:
 - **Models**: Transformers, Mamba, Jamba/Hybrid